Cochin Chicken Breed Guide: Size, Recognized Varieties, Eggs, Care & Images

 Size

-The feathers of the Cochin chicken make it look much larger than its original figure.
-When they are fully grown, they remain large and heavy.
+The feathers of the Cochin chicken make it look much more significant than its original figure.
+When fully grown, they maintain their large and heavy size.
 Cochin hen weighs around 8.5 pounds.

 Characteristics

 • Cochins are fluffy birds with a thick layer of feathers.
-The feathers well protect the fowl in the winter season.
+The feathers protect the fowl in winter.

-• It is one of the largest chicken breeds of the world.
+• It is one of the largest chicken breeds in the world.

 • The feathers of the bird usually attract dust, especially during rain.
-For this reason, a dry area is needed to keep them.
+For this reason, you must keep them in dry space.

-• The Cochin has a calm temperament and can be kept in closed quarters.
+• The Cochin has a calm temperament, and you can keep them closed quarters.

-• The Cochin is characterized by a single comb with red wattle and earlobes.
-Cochin chicken along with the Brahma is familiar in any conditions.
+• A single comb with red wattle and earlobes characterizes the Cochin.
+Cochin chicken, along with the Brahma, is familiar in any condition.

-• The feathers of the Cochin generates at a slow pace.
+• The Cochin generates its feathers at a slow pace.

-• These birds don’t fly, and so a tall fence is not necessary for them.
+• These birds don’t fly, so a tall fence is unnecessary.

 Benefits of Raising this Breed